nilshoffmann/maltcms/docs/gettingStarted.md

 * graphics.properties
 * io.properties

-and for logging options
+and for logging options, following the Spring Boot configuration syntax:

-* log4j.properties
-* logging.properties
+* application.properties

 Properties and settings for individual commands in a processing pipeline are located in the respective xml file below